 This unit is not designed for Air Carbon Arc Gouging or Cutting.
 Do not this unit for this application.
-It is not designed to sustain the high volt and long arc characteristics needed for Carbon-Arc use.

 WARNING: Any Carbon-Arc use will instantly void the warranty!
-Do not be tempted to use Carbon-Arc Gouging or Cutting under any circumstances, regardless of the gouging electrode diameter that is intended for use.
+Do not be tempted to use Carbon-Arc Gouging or Cutting under any circumstances, regardless of the size or diameter of the gouging electrode.

-This manual has been written to guide the user in safe operation of the "Thunder" series MIG/TIG/Stick welder.
-Due to Everlast's continual effort to improve and advance the design of the Thunder series, units currently in production may have updated designs and programming improvements not found in earlier production models.
+This manual has been written to guide the user in safe operation of the Cyclone series MIG/ DC Lift TIG/Stick welder.
+Due to Everlast's continual effort to improve and advance the design of the Cyclone series, units currently in production may have updated designs and programming improvements not found in earlier production models.
 Older models may not always be updateable without returning the units for major service (at customer's expense).
 Additionally, if an update is ruled to be possible, this is not considered to be a part of warranty work and is not eligible for return/exchange, unless it is an update designed to address and to correct a critical malfunction of the welder.
 Some functions and specifications, not significantly affecting overall appearance or operation of the welder, may change from time to time without notice.
-Everlast holds no obligation and offers no promise, guaranty or any form of assurance to the customer or user to update older units to newer programming, features, accessories or styles found on subsequent model updates and releases, except those deemed by Everlast to be warrantable items related to welder malfunction or inadequate performance.
+Everlast holds no obligation and offers no promise, guaranty or any form of assurance to the customer/user to update older units to newer programming, features, accessories or styles found on subsequent model updates and releases, except those deemed by Everlast to be warrantable items related to welder malfunction or inadequate performance.